ClaudioFoscan/mqtt_sensor_actor/README.md

 # mqtt_sensor_actor
 an MQTT based Sensor and Actor Plattform for Smarthomes

+SensorBoard V01 has the following Features:

+- ESP32 Dev Board, AHT20&BMP280 Board

-SensorBoard HW01 has the following Features:
+SensorBoard V02 has the following Features:

 - Powersuppy by 85-265VAC 50/60Hz
 - Wifi Interface